joyrex2001/nightshift/README.md

 An example of a schedule configuration is: ```Mon-Wed,Fri 9:00 replicas=1```.

+#### Saving and restoring states

+Next to specifying the exact number of replicas, it is also possible to save and restore states.
+In order to do this, the ```state=save``` or ```state=restore``` can be added to the schedule.
+When the state should be saved, it will be saved before actual scaling to the number of replicas.
+When restoring the state, if no state is available, it will take the number of replicas that has been (optionally) specified in the schedule.
+The saved state will take precedence on the number that is set in replicas if both are configured.

 ### Annotations

 Nightshift can be configured by both a configuration file, as well as